Antar74/M-M-M-S-S-S-I-I-I/README.md

 **Metro Engine**: a simple metronome with the metro object.

 **Step Meter**: takes a pulse and arranges it in a meter that can have up to 16 beats per measure.
 The measure can be shifted and shortened to achieve greater flexibility.
 Uses a counter object from MarkEx external library.
-**UPDATED** (v 2-b2) now has a GUI with a control to change direction.
+**UPDATED**: (v 2-b2) now has a GUI with a control to change direction.
 Also redundant objects have been deleted.

 **Beat Multiplets**: takes a beat and subdivides it to make tuplets.
 **UPDATED**: (v 2-b3) now has an extra inlet-outlet to pass on ACTUAL MS from Metro Engine.
 Also redundant objects have been deleted.